Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/README.md

 A quick Internet search will yield detailed guides for how to obtain both BIOS and ISO files, and some websites offer downloads of them. ***Depending on where you live, these downloads may or may not be legal.
 If using an illegal copy of the BIOS and/or ISO, you agree to completely release the Horizon staff and community from any liability resulting from your actions.***

 Setting up PCSX2 requires you to have administrative, write-level access to the folder that you install PCSX2 into.
 You also must have enough tech-savviness to move files around between specific folders on your computer.

-Due to the wide variety of computer specs available, PCSX2 optimization and even configuration are to some extent matters of trial and error.
-If you have any questions or issues regarding PCSX2 setup, ask in the `#tech-support` channel in the [Horizon Discord server](https://discord.gg/horizonps).

 ## PCSX2 1.7 Nightly Build